jhh130910/workshop-popgenome/README.md

 The file **fasta_file.txt** contains the coding sequence for one locus/gene from different *Arabidopsis thaliana* individuals (accessions) and the outgroup sequence from *Arabidopsis lyrata* in the folder **fasta**.
 Fasta is a common file format to store sequence information, for more information: <https://en.wikipedia.org/wiki/FASTA_format>

 ```
+# This is in terminal, not in the R shell
+# to finish the R shell type
+q()
 # view file content
 more fasta/fasta_file.txt
 ```